 Paradise Cove Luau Location

-The Paradise Cove Luau is held at the beautiful Ko Olina Resort and Marina, an area that just a few years ago was a barren industrial and commercial port area located near an active military base.
-Today Ko Olina is home to the new Four Seasons Resort Oahu at Ko Olina (opening in mid-2016), vacation ownership condominiums through the Marriott Beach Club, the Disney Aulani Resort & Spa, private communities of luxurious residence living, 18 holes of Ted Robinson's exquisite championship golf course, and a a 43-acre marina with 330 full-service slips.
+The Paradise Cove Luau is held in beautiful Ko Olina, an area that just a few years ago was a barren industrial and commercial port area located near an active military base.
+Today Ko Olina is home to the new Four Seasons Resort Oahu at Ko Olina, vacation ownership condominiums through the Marriott Beach Club, the Disney Aulani Resort & Spa, private communities of luxurious residence living, 18 holes of Ted Robinson's exquisite championship golf course, and a 43-acre marina with 330 full-service slips.

 Getting to the Paradise Cove Luau